Open hours for May Bank Holidays

-The NHS in xxx and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
+The NHS in England and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
 The NHS has put in place measures to protect patients, our community and NHS staff while ensuring as many services as possible are available to the public.
 Steps have been taken to minimise the risk to patients and staff and we are working with individual patients to appropriately manage their care.

 If you have symptoms associated with coronavirus including a new continuous cough and a high temperature, you are advised to stay at home for 7 days.

 Please do not book a GP appointment or attend your GP practice.

 If you live with other people, they should stay at home for at least 14 days, to avoid spreading the infection outside the home.
 After 14 days, anyone you live with who does not have symptoms can return to their normal routine.

 But, if anyone in your home gets symptoms, they should stay at home for 7 days from the day their symptoms start.
 Even if it means they're at home for longer than 14 days.
 The most up-to-date public guidance is always online at www.nhs.uk/coronavirus